Calvin-Lieu/Project3-CUDA-Path-Tracer/README.md

 ### Performance Analysis

 This section analyzes the measured performance of the CUDA path tracer with reference to **GPU programming concepts**, focusing on the architectural principles that explain the observed trends.
+Uses a gltf model with ~45k triangles, closed cornell scene and open scene with hdr lighting.

 ---